Get the fastest Ohio corporation formation online with worry-free services and support to start your business

 The next step is to choose a statutory agent to receive legal documents and correspondence from the state on behalf of your corporation.
 Items such as tax documents and service of process (notices of lawsuits) are served to statutory agents.
 In most other states, they’re called registered agents.
 Choose an agent who’s reputable, professional, and an excellent communicator.

 The number of shares you authorize to issue is up to you and the board of directors.
-You also have the option in Ohio to list or not list a par value for your corporation’s stock.
+You also have the option in Ohio to list a par value for your corporation’s stock.

 It’s also optional to list an effective date on the articles.
 A corporation legally exists once the Articles of Incorporation are filed; however, you can specify a later date for legal existence as long as it isn’t more than 90 days after filing.
 If an incorporator is filing near the end of the year, they will sometimes set the effective date to be January so as to avoid filing corporate taxes for the current calendar year.